 1879: At tonight’s meeting of St. Luke’s Hospital in New York City, the report of the house physician stated that in the past fiscal year, the hospital treat 1,216 patients two of whom were Jews.

-1880: Birthdate of Zionist leader Ze'ev Jabotinsky.
+1880: In Odessa, Chava Zach and Yevno Jobotinsky gave birth to Zionist leader Ze'ev Jabotinsky.
 There is no way that this blog can do justice to the life of this complicated person who played such an active role in the activities that led to the creation of the state of Israel.
 His untimely death in 1940 prevented him from seeing the horrors of the Holocaust and the final fruits of his labors.
-Regardless of your view of his Revisionist wing of the Zionist movement all would do well to learn more about him.
+Regardless of your view of his Revisionist wing of the Zionist movement all would do well to learn more about him which should include reading Vladimir Jabotinsky's Story of My Life Edited by Brian Horowitz and Leonid Katsis

 1880: In the past six months the Jews of Newcastle-upon-Tyne have purchased beef from 15 different shipments from the United States.
 This is an indication that American meat is gaining in acceptability among the British since the “the Jews are the most particular race of people upon the face of the earth grading the wholesome state of their butcher’s meat.”